BerkeleyAutomation/dex-net/README.md

 If you are interested in additional parallel-jaw grippers, please email Jeff Mahler (jmahler@berkeley.edu) with the subject line: "Interested in Contributing to the Dex-Net Grippers" with a description of the parallel-jaw gripper you'd like to add.

 ## Custom Database Generation
-The current Dex-Net API does not support the creation of new databases of objects.
-We plan to release this functionality via an HTTP service in Fall 2017.
+The master Dex-Net API does not support the creation of new databases of objects.
 If you are interested in using this functionality for research, see [the custom-databases branch](https://github.com/BerkeleyAutomation/dex-net/tree/custom-databases).
 However, we cannot provide support at this time.